donsheehy/prosecode/planning.md

 ## Deal correctly with files

-Eliminate all uses of string concatenation for file paths.

-Move all file processing for weave to the CLI.
+- [ ] Move all file processing for weave to the CLI.
+- [ ] Eliminate all uses of string concatenation for file paths.

 ## Chunks

-Print the raw code of a chunk into a LaTeX comment.
+- [x] Print the raw code of a chunk into a LaTeX comment.

-Allow looser syntax for code chunk parameters.
+- [ ] Allow looser syntax for code chunk parameters.
   - [ ] Parse options with single quotes.
   - [ ] Be okay with some extra spaces around lang

-Correctly, handle generic continues in chunks.
+- [ ] Correctly, handle generic continues in chunks.

 ## Tables

-Correctly map tables to latex tabular environments.
+- [ ] Correctly map tables to latex tabular environments.

-## Test the Chunk code

-Make sure it handles hide and output options

-## Test the CLI
+## Testing

+- [x] Use `pyfakefs` to test tangle.
+- [ ] Test that Chunk processing handles `hide` and `output` options.
-Integrate `pyfakefs` into CLI tests.
+- [ ] Integrate `pyfakefs` into CLI tests.

 ## Add support for other languages similar to what is done with MPE

-Support for weaving other languages besides python.
+- [ ] Support for weaving other languages besides python.
+  - [ ] Test it with node and python to js book

-Support for tangling other languages besides python.
+- [ ] Support for tangling other languages besides python.

 ## LaTeX Diffs

+- [ ] Do an experiment to see how it works.

+## Log errors

+- [ ] Unexpected errors are written to stderr
+- [ ] Unexpected errors are logged

+## code coverage

+- [ ] The total code coverage is calculated and reported.

+## Integrated pytest testing

+- [ ] Working examples of pytest tests inline.